EleSense, Saving Elephants from Deadly Traintracks

 Summary

-Unsustainable development and encroachments inside the forests of India are killing endangered Asian elephants at an alarming rate.
-Every year 18-20 elephants die in train collisions alone.
+Unsustainable development and encroachments inside the Indian forests are killing endangered Asian elephants at an alarming rate.
+Every year18-20 elephants die in train collisions alone.
 Speed restrictions are not enforced even inside protected areas, while many accidents occur outside too.
-An early warning pilot system has averted almost 500 elephant deaths in the year 2023 alone.
+An early warning pilot system has averted 800+ train collisions with elephants Jan.2023-May 2024.
 It cautions train drivers of elephant presence, giving them enough time to apply brakes and prevent tragedies!

 total goal